osrf/manifold/README.md

 ## Dependencies

-The following dependencies are required to compile ignition-transport from
+The following dependencies are required to compile manifold from source:
-source:

  - cmake
  - pkg-config